-Nature lovers: whether you’re here for a day, weekend, or an entire week, be sure to fit a boat or eco tour into your schedule – you will not regret it!
+Whether you’re here for a day, weekend, or an entire week, be sure to fit a boat or eco tour into your schedule – you will not regret it!
 St. Augustine is rich in waterways.
-The Atlantic Ocean, St. Johns River, Sebastian River, and Matanzas River all help define the city.
+The Atlantic Ocean, St. Johns River, Sebastian River, and Matanzas River all help to define the city.
 These waterways are twofold; providing a beautiful backdrop to our city and adventurous ways to explore.
 Additionally, you won’t find the stereotypical tourist-traps with long mundane tour scripts, and crowded decks here!
 What you will find are adventurous sightseeing catamaran tours, eco-tours, and fishing charters that get you up close and personal with Florida wildlife and history.

-The Historic District's majestic backdrop, upbeat vibes, and historical significance deems it as one of the most romantic places in Florida.
+The Historic District’s majestic backdrop, upbeat vibes, and historical significance deem it as one of the most romantic places in Florida.
 The sun rises over Matanzas River each morning and sets behind the city each eve; palm trees lining bayfront offer shade to walkers; sailors wave as they pass by pedestrians; restaurants and bars are second to none.

 Among things to do in St. Augustine, is exploring the city’s eclectic palate of food venues.
 The city is home to some of the best barbecue joints, seafood places, Italian restaurants, and American diners in North Florida.
 Many of these restaurants have a farm-to-table mentality and use only locally-sourced ingredients ensuring that your appetizers, entrees, and desserts are as delectable as they appear!

 Furthermore, there are several food tours that are perfect for getting a decent taste of St. Augustine cuisine without spending hours waiting for reservations or sitting down for dinner.
 These tours are great for a day visit, long weekend, or if you love all things food and exploring.